ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/user_guide/gui_user_guide/statistics.rst

 This plugin is used to calculate and show statistics and histograms from a result folder.

-Loading results
+Loading Results
 ---------------

 * Click ``Add result folder`` to choose a result folder of which the statistics shall be calculated.

 .. note::

    It is possible to add multiple result folders.

       * Subsequently selected folders are added to the list in the TreeView
       * Histograms will be calculated for each folder including subfolders and will be shown in a new row

 .. image:: _static/images/plugin/statistics/overview.png

-Evaluating results
+Evaluating Results
 ------------------

-* Select a result folder for showing their statistics and histogramms.
+* Select a result folder for showing their statistics and histogramms
 * Histograms over a folder are shown in one (scrollable) row of images
 * Selecting the white background of the folder list clears the histogram preview panel
 * Each row of histograms contains the contents of the corresponding folder in the folder list